 The Effects of Ground Zero

 Since 9/11, health officials and the personnel on the ground have found that the dust at Ground Zero created a “wildly toxic” environment.
 When the planes crashed, 24,000 gallons of jet fuel lit and the fires burned for almost 100 days.
 The resulting dust contained over 2,500 thousand contaminates including glass, mercury, and lead.
 During the rescue and recovery operations, workers were also exposed to asbestos, carbon monoxide, hydrogen sulfide, and other toxins.
 The official workers at ground zero eventually received protective gear, but other volunteers and workers such as day labors and undocumented workers never received proper gear.
-As they cleaned the dust from nearby office buildings and worked in the surrounding areas, they used bandanas instead.
+As they cleaned the dust from nearby office buildings and worked in the surrounding areas, they used bandanas, flimsy surgical masks, and other homemade protection instead.

-of surveryed 9/11 rescue workers reported not wearing lung protecting face masks in the first few days
+of surveyed 9/11 rescue workers reported not wearing protective gear in the first few days

 On the first day of clean up, over 300 workers received treatment for eye and respiratory problems caused by the dust.
 Eventually, many developed sore throats, had trouble breathing and had the “WTC cough.”
 More than 7,000 firefighters and EMTs have been treated for a 9/11 related illness or injury since 2001, with 110 of them reportedly dying from 9/11 related illnesses.
 5,400 of these people have been diagnosed with a lower respiratory problem.
 5,200 have also been diagnosed with an upper respiratory problem.